SciNetHPC/RFP-Benchmark-Suite/README.md

 - [MLPerf](https://mlcommons.org/) is an industry-standard benchmark suite for measuring the performance of machine learning tasks.
 - It is developed by MLCommons, a consortium of AI leaders from academia, research labs, and industry.
 - The benchmark measures how fast a system can train models to a target quality metric.
-- LPBM specific instructions can be found in the [mlperf](mlperf) directory.
+- LP2BM specific instructions can be found in the [mlperf](mlperf) directory.
 - The reported MLPerf benchmark results must be run on a minimum of 16 GPUs.

 # SPEC MPI 2007 version 2.0.1, Large version